MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app-scratch.md

 ## Test the app

-1. In the left navigation bar, select **BrowseScreen**, and then open Preview by pressing F5 (or by clicking or tapping the play icon near the upper-right corner).
+1. In the left navigation bar, select **BrowseScreen**, and then open Preview by pressing F5 (or by selecting the play icon near the upper-right corner).

     ![Open Preview](./media/data-platform-create-app-scratch/open-preview.png)